Oral Appliance Therapy

 How Much do Sleep Apnea Oral Appliances Cost?

-The cost of an oral appliance for sleep apnea depends on the type of device, the number of dental visits needed to fit it properly, and follow-up care.
-Typically, the cost is between $1,500 and $3,000.
-Your health insurance may cover the cost of a sleep apnea appliance.
+The cost of an oral appliance for sleep apnea depends on the type of device Many medical insurance plans (including Medicare) provide coverage for sleep apnea treatment with oral appliance therapy.
+Dr Bragg has been credentialed to be able to file with medical insurances.
+Because Oral Appliance Therapy is addressing a medical issue, it is filed under your medical, not dental, insurance.
 Bragg Dental also offers a variety of payment plans to fit any budget.
 Please get in touch with our office to find out more.

 How Do I Get a Sleep Apnea Oral Appliance?